Coinbase Review 2026

 Coinbase Fees: The Elephant in the Room

-- Spread: None on Advanced platform (unlike the simple app)
+- Spread: Zero on Advanced, unlike the simple app

 | 30-Day Volume | Maker Fee | Taker Fee |